Geoff’s Wedding

 It's a 10-episode series.
 I think they did three of the episodes.

-Yeah, they did three of the, they're the only people aside from whoever the director is.
+Yeah, they did three of the episodes.

-Maybe the first one.
-So maybe he did the rest of the day.
+Nathan Fielder, I think, directed last night's episode.
+Maybe the first one, so maybe he did the rest of the day.

-Maybe he did the others.
-Yeah.
+Maybe he did the others, yeah.

 I thought that was really cool.
 So happy for them.

-Awesome.
+Yeah, awesome.
 Good for them.

 I love them so much.
 They work with so many people.